Destinations Italy Sardinia

 Must orderporceddu · malloreddus alla campidanese

-On Via Napoli, just off Largo Carlo Felice in the Marina.
-Brick-vaulted dining room, marble-topped tables, and a kitchen that doesn't try to be anything it isn't — this is rural Sardinian food in the middle of the capital.
-Order the antipasto della casa (cured meats, pecorino at three ages, pane carasau), then the malloreddus alla campidanese (Sardinian gnocchetti in a fennel-sausage ragù), then the porceddu — crisp-skinned, smoky from the juniper coals.
-Finish with seadas (fried pastry, pecorino, hot honey).
-The same family runs Su Cumbidu Mare next door for fish.
+The Marina-quarter trattoria on Via Napoli where the porceddu (suckling pig) is the order — brick-vaulted dining room, marble-topped tables, rural Sardinian food in the middle of the capital.
+Order the antipasto della casa (cured meats, pecorino at three ages, pane carasau), the malloreddus alla campidanese (gnocchetti in a fennel-sausage ragù), the juniper-smoked porceddu, and seadas with hot honey to finish.
+The same family operates the nearby Su Cumbidu Mare for seafood.

 Marina · Via Napoli 11Family-runCash preferred